 Document type | Price per document |

-On average, it will cost you around 100-300 euros per person to translate a package of documents for your relocation to Luxembourg.
+On average, it will cost you around 400-500 euros to translate a package of documents for a family relocation to Luxembourg.

 Please note that these are just average prices and the actual cost of the translation may vary depending on the complexity of the document, the urgency of the translation, and the experience of the translator.